Assess Your Positive & Negative impacts

 Solutions:

-> Impacts: Understand your Current Impacts by calculating the Impacts in % and in $ or € for the most recent year
+> Current Impacts: Understand your current impacts by calculating them in % and Impact Points™ for the most recent year

 Intention: